electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Implement a Binaryen pass in generic-everything mode.
 Do not wait for provenance analysis.
 Cover every scalar, SIMD, atomic, wait/notify, and bulk-memory operation; side-effecting addresses; null and aperture traps; aliasing indices; and source-map retention.
 Author fixtures with Binaryen or generated binaries because WABT does not currently parse atomics carrying a nonzero memory index.

 Turn the experiments in `experiments/multi-memory-tests/` into CI capability assertions.
 They already establish on macOS arm64 that Node 22.13 and 24.15 support the required imports, atomics, wait/notify, aliasing, structured cloning, and growth, while Node 20.18 rejects multi-memory.
+Add a main-thread `Atomics.waitAsync()` fixture covering notification, timeout, the API's synchronous-result case, and ring-close wakeup.

 ### Phase 1: transformed current single-user PGlite

-Run today's single-user artifact through the generic transformer, with memory 0 as the real heap and tiny unused memories for the other imports.
-Keep the existing build, VFS, and single-user execution model unchanged.
+Run today's single-user artifact through the generic transformer, with memory 0 as the real heap and the compatible non-shared imports at indices 1 and 2 aliased to that same object.
+Keep the existing build, VFS, and single-user execution model unchanged without paying for unused guard reservations.

 - pass `pg_regress` and the existing PGlite suite;
 - differentially compare SQL results with the untransformed artifact;